Rubayet19/personal-api-dashboard/README.md

 # Personal API Dashboard

 A centralized web dashboard for managing, monitoring, and testing various APIs.
 Built with React, FastAPI, and AWS services.
+The app can be accessed here: https://staging.d3n8vbdp15cm9d.amplifyapp.com

 ## Features